FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-04-26-angular-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2.md

 To give this whole thing a go as an exe and as an app on mobile devices I used cordova and electron with gulp as a taskrunner.

-I seperated all the files in the tasks for "electron", "cordova" and "web".
-In the main gulp file I am just gathering all the information and point the default task only to list all available tasks to \_not- start something the developer does not know when he only types "gulp" without a specific command.
+I separated all the files in the tasks for "electron", "cordova" and "web".
+In the main gulp file I am gathering all the information and point the default task only to list all available tasks to \_not- start something the developer does not know when he only types "gulp" without a specific command.

 ```javascript
 var buildConfig = require('./gulp.config');